-Expert: People with Down Syndrome “Able to Do Anything, But at a Different Rate”
+Experts: People with Down Syndrome “Able to Do Anything, But at a Different Rate”

-Just a few decades ago, children born with Down syndrome (DS) were not expected to survive, much less thrive, past the age of 25.
-Today, the life expectancy of this group has reached age 60, and the milestones for children and the achievements of adults with this genetic condition far exceed earlier assumptions.
+Children and adults with Down syndrome (DS) are born with an extra copy of the body’s 21st chromosome.
+Just a few decades ago, people with DS were not expected to survive, much less thrive, past the age of 25.
+Today, the life expectancy of this population has reached age 60, with many enjoying their senior years.
+The milestones for children and the achievements of adults with this genetic condition far exceed earlier assumptions.

 The message from the Down syndrome community is clear.
 They want support and understanding and more opportunities to prove their capabilities as independent individuals.